GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/langchain-chatbot/README.md

 This section describes how to create an [autopilot GKE cluster](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) using the Google Cloud CLI.
 An autopilot cluster is a fully managed Kubernetes cluster that automatically adjusts the resources based on the workload requirements.
 It is a good choice for running any type of workload as it provides a balance between cost and performance.

-If you already have a GKE cluster that you want to use to host the chatbot application, you can skip this section and proceed to the next one.
+If you already have a GKE cluster that you want to use to host the chatbot application, you can skip this section and proceed to [Prepare the Application for Deployment](#prepare-the-application-for-deployment).
 If you previously followed the [Kserve README](../kserve/README.md) to deploy the model, you can use the same GKE cluster to deploy the chatbot application, and you don't need to create a new cluster, so you can skip this section as well.

 The command below creates an autopilot GKE cluster named `langchain-chatbot-demo` in the `us-central1` region.
 You can adjust the region and cluster name as needed.